Privacy Policy for Antidoteʼs Sites and Applications

 2.1.1.
 Primary User

-Contact information — Account creation by primary users (over 16 years of age) requires their full name, email address and the language selected for the interface of the chosen Applications and correspondence from Druide.
-Other information, such as their telephone number and mailing address, is optional.
+Contact information — An account is required to use the Applications.
+For primary users (over 16 years of age), creating an account requires the user’s full name, email address, and choice of language for the interface of selected Applications and for Druide communications.
+Other personal information, such as their telephone number and mailing address, is optional.
 The same applies for the choice of avatar.
-Sometimes, when it is necessary or advisable, we may use the information provided by the primary user for service-related communication and technical support requests or announcements.
+Sometimes, when it is necessary or advisable, we may use the information provided by the primary user for service-related communications and technical support requests or announcements.

-Credit card information — Anyone who creates an account to pay for the Applications must provide their credit card details (card number, expiration date, security code) and billing address.
-The transaction is secured by Stripe, a platform with PCI/DSS level 1 certification (the highest level of security for online payments).
+Credit card information — Anyone who pays for an Application through the account they have created must provide their credit card details (card number, expiration date, security code) and billing address.
+The transaction is secured by Stripe, a PCI DSS (Payment Card Industry Data Security Standard) level 1 certified payment platform, the highest security level for online payments.
 Information relating to your credit card is encrypted and is never transmitted over the Internet in unencrypted form.
 Additionally, it is processed exclusively by Stripe and never comes into our possession.

 For more information on Stripe’s practices in terms of the protection of personal information, please read its Privacy Policy.

 Username and password — When creating an account, the primary user chooses a personal password.
 The username is the same as their email address.
-The username and password are required for signing into the Applications and for certain services offered by the Websites, as well as for submitting a request for technical support online.
+The username and password are required for signing in to the Applications, for accessing certain services offered by the Websites, as well as for submitting a request for technical support online.

 2.1.2.
 Invited Users Aged 16 and Over

-Contact information — When creating an account for an invited user aged 16 years and older as part of a family subscription to the Applications, only the invited user’s email address is required.
-When an invited user receives an invitation from the primary user, the invited user will then be required to provide their full name.
+Contact information — When creating an account for an invited user aged 16 years or older as part of a family subscription or an organizational subscription to the Applications, the invited user’s full name and email address are required.
 Other information, such as their telephone number and mailing address, is optional.
 The same applies for the choice of avatar.
-Sometimes, when it is necessary or advisable, we may use this information for service-related communication and technical support requests or announcements.
+Sometimes, when it is necessary or advisable, we may use this information for service-related communications and technical support requests or announcements.

 Username and password — When signing in for the first time, the invited user aged 16 years or older chooses their personal password.
 The username is the same as their email address.
 The username and password are required for signing into the Applications and for certain services offered by the Websites, as well as for submitting a request for technical support online.

-When using one of the Applications, it is possible to add a word that is not recognized by Antidote to a personal dictionary, to add a custom rule for a word or a string, to create your own settings or to create lists of favourites for quick access to dictionary entries or guide articles.
-The Applications’ interfaces allow you to edit or remove customizations.
-You can export this content in a structured, commonly used, machine-readable and interoperable format.
-If your subscription grants you the right to use the Applications on more than one device, a service allows you to synchronize this data across all your devices.
+Depending on the Applications, it is possible to add a word to a personal dictionary, to add a custom rule for a word or a string, to configure custom settings or to create lists of favourites for quick access to dictionary entries or guide articles.
+You can edit or remove customizations.

-Support requests — The Assistance section of our Websites contains a form allowing you to describe a problem, leave a comment or share a suggestion.
+Support requests — The Help Centre of our Websites contains a form allowing you to describe a problem, leave a comment or share a suggestion.
 You must then provide any information that will help us process your request.

 Comments and suggestions — You may send us comments and suggestions regarding the Applications or Websites.
 You acknowledge that Druide may use them in the development, improvement and marketing of its products or services without any restriction or obligation to provide remuneration.